vahidhedayati/grails-queuemail-plugin/README.md

         }
 ```

-Now the MyExampleMailingService is a little like [example provided]
+Now the MyExampleMailingService is enhancements on above [QueueMailExampleService]
 (https://github.com/vahidhedayati/grails-queuemail-plugin/blob/master/grails-app/services/org/grails/plugin/queuemail/examples/QueueMailExampleMailingService.groovy)

-but it also defines `@Override
-                    	def sendMail(executor,queue,jobConfigurations,Class clazz) {`
+but it also defines `def sendMail(executor,queue,jobConfigurations,Class clazz) {`

-If you look through that bit you will see I manually intefered with the configName(sendAccount) (verified via queuemail plugin).
-If sendAccount was 'sendGrid' (as per first top definition that has a daily limit of 2).
-This is then manually called through my check and email sent that way.
-The rest of the code and including the else block
- will be needed.
-This will then keep the process flowing via the plugin.
-After 2 emails my next email was sent through
- normal plugin mailConfigExample2 which uses the default grails mail plugin method to send emails
- (as discussed all of above)

- So simply change the bit under`	println "Sending via sendGrid"` to go through your other third party service.
+My first configured job is
+In short if you look for  `'sendGrid': 2,`.
+Then in the sendMail segment `if (sendAccount=='sendGrid') {`.
+When it hits this it will come out of the process the plugin takes and do my new additional work with sendGrid.
+You can obviously make this into a case statement or wrap further if's to do other third party email sending methods.
+It then falls back into else and proceeds with normal plugin stuff.
+The result is after 2 emails `executor.getSenderCount`
+will no longer return  `sendGrid` and therefore it will hit the else block and carry on to `mailConfigExample2` procssed
+by actual plugin.

- That is all there is to it
+## That is all there is to it :)

 ```groovy